 - spot clean stain with wet cloth, use mild detergent if needed.

 - waxed or oiled cotton hats can be rinsed off

 How to wash washable hats

 Hats that hold their shape on their own, are best washed by hand.
-Let them soak in water with mild detergent.
+Let them soak in water with mild detergent or liquid hand soap.
 Use a soft brush or wash cloth to remove stains.
-Dry on a form to retain their shape.
+Rinse with cold water, do not use fabric softener.
+Shake or pat with towel to remove excess water.
+Air dry on a form to retain their shape.

 How to wash baseball caps in the dishwasher